Compression via Pre-trained Transformers: A Study on Byte-Level Multimodal Data: Results

 \paragraph{Scaling Analysis}

-Since there is a non-trivial relationship between model size and dataset size, we perform a scaling analysis on both of these factors (details in \cref{app:experimental-details:sweeps}). \Cref{fig:scaling-analysis} shows trends akin to the scaling laws observed for LLMs~\citep{kaplan2020scaling}, which state that better prediction (in our case compression) is only possible by scaling both models and datasets, in a particular way.
-Note that, different to traditional scaling laws for models trained on internet-scale datasets, the distribution shift in our evaluation makes it easier for the model to overfit to the training distribution.
+Since there is a non-trivial relationship between model- and dataset size, we analyze the scaling of these factors (details in \cref{app:experimental-details:sweeps}). \Cref{fig:scaling-analysis} shows trends akin to the scaling laws observed for LLMs~\citep{kaplan2020scaling}, which state that better prediction (in our case compression) is only possible by scaling both models and datasets in a particular way.
+Unlike traditional scaling laws for models trained on internet-scale datasets, the distribution shift in our evaluation makes it easier for the model to overfit to the training distribution (since we always evaluate on OOD data).
 However, as the number of parameters and the training flops of our small models increase, the adjusted compression ratio improves, eventually beating standard compression algorithms.
 We do observe gradual overfitting on the image dataset for our models trained only on images.
 However, this phenomenon can be mitigated by including other modalities in the training mixture (see \cref{fig:multimodal-scaling-analysis}).

 \paragraph{Model Size \versus Context Size}